gagle/raspberrypi-omxcam/README.md

 //Shutter speed in milliseconds settings.camera.shutter_speed = 500;

-//When 'camera.color_enhancement' is enabled, 'camera.color_u' and 'camera.color_v'
+//When 'camera.color_effects' is enabled, 'camera.color_effects.u' and
-//are used.
-They default to 128, the values for a grayscale image settings.camera.color_enhancement = OMXCAM_TRUE;
+//'camera.color_effects.v' are used.
+They default to 128, the values for a
+//grayscale image
+settings.camera.color_effects = OMXCAM_TRUE;
 ```

 <a name="image_streaming"></a>